-Females can become pregnant as early as three weeks old, so the odds are high that the females you receive may already be pregnant.
+Female fancy guppies can become pregnant as early as three weeks old, so the odds are high that the females you receive may already be pregnant.
 You'll be able to tell they are pregnant if they have a large gravid spot and a swollen abdomen.
 There may be no way to tell who is the father of such a drop, so some breeders recommend discarding the initial drop and letting your own male breed each female within 24 hours of the birth.
-This will help insure that neither female has a second drop fertilized by sperm stored from the previous male.
+This will help ensure that neither female has a second drop fertilized by sperm stored from the previous male.

 The breeding act happens in a flash.
 The male chases the female until he's close enough to deliver a shot of sperm to her anal opening at the gravid spot using his gonopodium (anal fin).
 This act will be repeated numerous times.
 The video below shows the results of numerous matings - one very pregnant albino guppy.
 If you look closely, you can see the eyes of some of the fry.

 Guppies are pregnant for approximately 28 days, so each female should be moved to her own birthing tank about one week before she's due to drop.
 This tank should be no larger than five gallons because once the fry drop, it will require less energy for them to feed in a smaller tank.
 That energy will instead go into their growth.

 Guppies tend to eat their own young at birth.
 Some breeders use plants in the tank to provide hiding places for the fry.
 Others prefer to use breeder boxes or traps that hold the female during the birth and allow the tiny fry to escape through a slot or small mesh.
 If you decide to use a box, don't put the female in it until she shows signs she is ready to drop.
 Keeping her confined longer than necessary will only stress her.